SAR-mango/SinESC/README.md

 SinWire support will be added to Betaflight soon.
 It aims to match or exceed the update rate of DSHOT600.

 For specs, see "Standard Features" further below.
-Renders of Multi v2.3B are at the bottom of the page.
+Renders of Multi v2.3B are near the bottom of the page.
 # Benefits of Sinusoidal Control: Efficiency & More!
 Brushless DC motors work best when their phase voltage waveforms are sinusoid-shaped.
 Try it yourself—connect a BLDC motor to an oscilloscope and spin the rotor with your fingers.
 You will see a sine wave.